 I consider anything a casserole that’s baked in a 9-inch x 12-inch baking dish, and needs little more than a simple salad to call itself a complete meal.
 Bonus points if the casserole can be served for breakfast, brunch—or even dinner.

-This is a cheesy hash brown breakfast casserole.
-That means that it has a few essential elements:
+This cheesy hash brown breakfast casserole has a few essential elements:

 You could replace the mushrooms with any other sautéed vegetable, like diced sweet peppers or carrots.
 The yellow onion could be shallots or leeks instead.